voi-api/voi-api.github.io/maas-pro.md

 # Miscellaneous
 ## GDPR requests
-Since the right to be forgotten and other GDPR-requests require that we go through all our systems manually.
+Since the right to be forgotten and other GDPR-requests require that we go through all our internal systems manually.
 Requests are handled by contacting [customer support](/poc/).

 ## Endpoints planned
 The following endpoints are added to our roadmap and will be made available shortly.

-### Operational zones
+### Available operational zones
 We plan to build an endpoint to see what operational zones you have access to.
 For now, you will receive the zone and id for the zone you are operating in once you receive access to them from Voi.

 ## Endpoints not planned
 For clarity, here we list endpoints that are not available.
 We have not planned to build them as of yet but will notify all our partners if we do.

-### Users
-It's not possible to delete users.
+* It's not possible to delete users, you can disable them on your end, ask user to contact our customer support for the right to be forgotten.

-### Products
-Partners cannot add, update or delete products, contact Voi if you need to.
+* Partners cannot add, update or delete products, contact Voi if you need to.

-### Lock and reserve
-Since the feature is not widely used, we have not included lock and reserve in our API.
+* We have not included lock and reserve in our API, since the feature is not widely used.